 Credit cards are widely accepted throughout Portugal, but you could find smaller restaurants or shops that accept only cash or have a minimum of 10 euros before accepting credit cards.

 If you want to make a cash withdrawal, consider getting a debit card.
 They come without cash advance fees and cash advance APR.
-For card purchases, consider a credit card without foreign transaction fees.
+For card purchases, consider a travel credit card without foreign transaction fees.

 See more guides on using a credit card in other countries.